World Bank denies reports that Sharif laundered USD 4.9 billion to India

 By Lalit K Jha

-Washington, May 9 (PTI) The World Bank has denied as "incorrect" media reports in Pakistan that former prime minister Nawaz Sharif allegedly laundered USD 4.9 billion to India.
+Washington, May 8 (PTI) The World Bank today described as ?incorrect? media reports in Pakistan about allegations that former prime minister Nawaz Sharif laundered USD 4.9 billion to India.

-Pakistans top anti-corruption body, National Accountability Bureau, yesterday ordered a probe against the embattled former prime minister and others after reports of his involvement in the money laundering emerged in the media.

-The World Bank in a statement said, "In the past day, there have been media reports citing the World Banks Remittances and Migration Report of 2016.
-These media reports were incorrect.

-The World Banks Remittances and Migration Report is an effort by the World Bank to estimate migration and remittances numbers across the world, it said.
+?In the past day, there have been media reports citing the World Bank?s Remittances and Migration Report of 2016.
+These media reports were incorrect,? the World Bank said in a statement here.
+The World Bank?s Remittances and Migration Report is an effort by the World Bank to estimate migration and remittances numbers across the world, it said.

 In its annual report, the statement said that the World Bank estimates bilateral remittances between countries using the methodology summarised in the World Bank Working Paper 102 South-South migration and remittances by the authors of the report.